A hybrid isogeometric and finite element method: NURBS-enhanced finite element method for hexahedral meshes (NEFEM-HEX): Model Problem

 \section{Model Problem}

-In this section, we illustrate the application of our method to a scalar second-order elliptic partial differential equation using its Galerkin formulation.
-We focus on the theoretical aspects relevant to discrete well-posedness and convergence, referencing the finite element spaces and interpolation operators introduced in Section~\ref{sec:method} and Section~\ref{sec:stability}, respectively.
-For the sake of generality, we start with an abstract problem, and then we refer to the Poisson's problem as a representative example. \\ Let $\Omega\subset \mathbb{R}^3$ be an open, bounded, convex domain with Lipschitz boundary and $V:= H^1(\Omega)$.
-Consider the weak form of a PDE over $\Omega$ that reads: Find $u \in V$ such that
+In this section, we illustrate how our method can be applied to a scalar second-order linear elliptic problem in variational form.
+We first discuss how theoretical results such as discrete well-posedness and convergence can be evaluated using the finite element spaces and interpolation operators introduced in Sections~\ref{sec:method} and~\ref{sec:stability}.
+Then, we address the Poisson problem as a representative example.\\ Let $\Omega\subset \mathbb{R}^3$ be an open, bounded, convex domain with Lipschitz boundary and $V:= H^1(\Omega)$.
+Consider the weak form of a scalar second-order linear elliptic PDE over $\Omega$ that reads: Find $u \in V$ such that

-where $a: V \times V\to \mathbb{R}$ is a continuous and coercive bilinear form and $b:V\to \mathbb{R}$ is a continuous linear functional obtained from the Galerkin formulation of the PDE.
+where $a: V \times V\to \mathbb{R}$ is a continuous and coercive bilinear form and $b:V\to \mathbb{R}$ is a continuous linear functional associated with the variational formulation of the PDE.
 Thus, the problem stated by \eqref{eq:2ndorder-system} is well-posed due to the Lax-Milgram Theorem \cite{brenner}.\\

 Let $\mathcal{V}_h$ be defined as in \eqref{eq:global-fespace}.
 Then, the finite element formulation of \eqref{eq:2ndorder-system} reads: Find $u_h \in \mathcal{V}_{h}$ such that

 As $\mathcal{V}_{h}\subseteq V$, the coercivity and the continuity of $a(\cdot,\cdot)$ over $\mathcal{V}_h$ follows from the continuous case.
 By adapting Theorem 3.2 in \cite{epfl-interpolant} into our framework, we derive the following result. \begin{lemma} Let $u\in H^2(\Omega)$ be the exact solution of the system listed in \eqref{eq:2ndorder-system} and $u_h\in\mathcal{V}_h$ be the discrete solution approximating $u$ via the finite element formulation in \eqref{eq:2ndorder-system-fem}.
 Then, we have